Takudzwatichivangani/Probability-of-Default-Credit-Risk-Modelling/README.md

 Source: Claxon Excellence Academy for Professionals competition dataset
 Description: Contains historical loan and borrower information with multiple features influencing default probability.
-Preprocessing: The data has been cleaned to handle missing values, outliers, and inconsistencies.
-Feature engineering steps were applied to enhance model performance.
-Methods
-We used several machine learning models and techniques to predict loan defaults.